Product updates

 Seamless branch merging regardless of project size

-We’ve implemented a data compression solution that makes, so now you can merge branches for larger projects (such as those with 10,000+ translation keys across dozens of languages), without any problems.
+We've implemented a data compression solution that means you can now merge branches for larger projects (such as those with 10,000+ translation keys across dozens of languages), without any problems.

 This fix ensures that branch operations run smoothly regardless of project size, eliminating any roadblocks.
 Our engineering team will continue optimizing this process in upcoming releases to further enhance performance for projects of all sizes.